mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 \tilde{x}^p = \left[ \sum_i c_i^p \right] + G \frac{\left( \sum_i \sqrt{c_i^p} \right)^2}{ \sum_p \left( \sum_i \sqrt{c_i^p} \right)^2}
 $$

-where $$ G $$ is the size of some outside grant and $$ p $$ is an index for the open source project.
+where $$ G $$ is the size of an outside grant and $$ p $$ is an index for the open source project.
 A [calculator for NQF](https://wtfisqf.com/) is available with [source code](https://github.com/anish-agnihotri/quadratic-funding).
-This formulation guarantees that the deficit of the mechanism is exactly $$ G $$.
+This formulation guarantees that the deficit of the mechanism is exactly $$ D_{NQF} = G $$.
 This is a desirable property because it ensures that the round never goes over budget and that all of $$ G $$ is used.
-However, this convenience comes at a cost.
+However, this model is not ideal.
+In the next section, I'll show a better way.

+**NQF lacks the desirable properties of QF and CQF.** It is a completely different mechanism.

+The first thing to note is that a private good still gets a subsidy under NQF.
+Under VCG, QF, and CQF, any project with one contributor gets no subsidy.
+You can see in the equation above that this is not true for NQF because the subsidy for each project

+$$
+G \frac{\left( \sum_i \sqrt{c_i^p} \right)^2}{ \sum_p \left( \sum_i \sqrt{c_i^p} \right)^2}
+$$

+is always positive.
+This means that any individual who can list a project can commit profitable fraud.

-In NQF, funds allocated to project $$p$$ are decreasing in the funds to all other projects.
+The second thing to note about NQF is funds allocated to project $$p$$ are decreasing in the contributions to all other projects.
 For example, when you donate to WebPack, you are taking funds away from all other projects.
-This is a major deviation from QF and fundamentally changes its properties.
+This generates inefficiency and is a major deviation from QF and CQF.

-This reduces contributions from people who have high values for multiple open source projects and does not necessarily even beat private contributions.
+NQF does not necessarily beat private contributions.
 In fact, we show an example where $$ G $$ is wasted entirely.

-**Example** Suppose there are two contributors and two projects.
+**Example:** Suppose there are two contributors and two projects.
 Contributor 1 likes both projects equally while Contributor 2 only likes Project 1.
 More concretely, assume

 $$
 v_1^1(x) = v_1^2(x) = v_2^1(x) = 2 \sqrt{x}